-The Bank's risk management system has undergone significant changes addressing new challenges during the last 10 years.
+The Bank's risk management system has undergone significant changes, addressing new challenges of the last 10 years.

 The crisis of 2008-2009 demonstrated existing problems and the necessity of changes to be introduced into the risk management approach.
 Problem loans provisions started to contribute a major part of created provisions.

 Starting from 2009, a significant work has been carried out for building a new risk management culture, including implementation of the corporate customers ratings model.
 Within a few years, the best practice was implemented in the daily risk management procedure of Bank Saint Petersburg and started to be used for evaluation of each loan project.

 After implementation of leading risk management practices based on the accumulated expertise and loss record, since 2013 a “new” quality of the loan portfolio has been established with an integrated risk assessment system.
 "Old" problem loans granted before 2013 continued to contribute a major share to the total cost of risk for the last 5 years and kept providing a significant negative impact on the Bank's financial results.

 Due to consistent establishment of the new risk management culture, starting from 2013 the Bank has obtained a “new” quality of the loan portfolio, which accounted for 88% of the loan portfolio as of January 1, 2020.
 To sum up, due to both repayment and writing off of problem loans granted before 2013, their share in the total loan portfolio is decreasing every year (accounted for 6% as of January 1, 2020), and the remaining problem loans were covered by provisions to a great extent.